mateusmaso/reactive-bank/README.md

 Keep in mind to follow these principles before contribute:

 - Try to solve the problems with a modern approach.
-- Java version (11 or higher) or any programming language equivalent. (eg: Scala, Elixir)
+- Java (11 or higher) or any programming language equivalent. (eg: Scala, Elixir)
-- Use architecture to protect the business rules from the technology layer. (eg: hexagonal, clean, onion or another one architecture that you feel comfortable to use)
+- Use architecture to protect the business rules from the technology layer. (eg: hexagonal/clean/onion)
-- Every domain should be a module using the [microservices principles](https://martinfowler.com/articles/microservices.html)
+- Every domain should be a module using the [microservices principles](https://martinfowler.com/articles/microservices.html).
-- Think how to solve the problems asynchronously. (no locking)
+- Think how to solve the problems asynchronously without locking.
 - Use the principles of reactive programming such as:
   - Message-driven.
   - Responsive.
   - Elastic.
-  - Resilient. (crash happens so you must think about how you can deal with failures using an approach such as DLQ or compensation transaction)
+  - Resilient.
-- Just execute `docker-compose up` in the root project to running all microservices modules.
+- Easy setup using `docker-compose up` in the root project to run all microservices.

 ## [API](API.md)